Example: Cleaning up a CSV file

 def self.fetch_and_clean_bio(user_id)

-# Simulate API response with multi-line biography
+# Simulate an API response with a multi-line bio

 response = fetch_user_bio(user_id)